UCI-EECS113-Spring17/Nin10do/docs/source/8b_iop_applications.rst

 If you need to modify the stack and heap for an application, the linker script can be found in the ``<project>/src/`` directory.

-It is recommended to follow the convention for data communication between the two processors via MAILBOX.
-These MAILBOX values are defined in the header file.
+It is recommended to follow the same convention for data communication between the two processors via a MAILBOX.

    ================================= ========